Protect Yourself from Facebook ClickJacking

 It allows Scripts (JavaScript, Java, Flash, and other plugins) to be executed only by trusted web sites of your choice.

-Besides you are free to allow scripts selectively, on the websites you trust.
+Besides, you are free to allow scripts to run selectively on the websites you trust.

 XSS (Cross-Site Scripting) vulnerabilities are usually programming errors made by web developers, which allows an attacker to inject his own malicious code from a specific site into a different website.